-Under its ECA with the IESO, LDC had a joint CDM plan with Oakville Hydro for the delivery of CDM programs over the 2015-2020 period.
-As part of implementing its new mandate, the IESO terminated the ECA effective June 20, 2019.
-LDC was required to cease marketing and business development for all CDM programs immediately and make commercially reasonable efforts to wind down the delivery of programs.
-Under the ECA, LDC was reimbursed from the IESO for its eligible expenses and administrative costs relating to the wind-down of its role in the CDM programs.
-Participant agreements with customers for many of the CDM programs that were in effect before April 1, 2019 remained in effect notwithstanding the termination of the ECA and LDC remains responsible for its obligations under such agreements.
-On June 10, 2021, the Government of Ontario issued ministerial directives to the IESO directing it to extend the deadline by which participants are to complete the projects from June 30, 2021 to December 31, 2021, and on December 9, 2021, it was further extended to August 31, 2022.
-The directive also allows for the completion deadline to be further extended to December 31, 2022, if certain conditions are met.
+The IESO is responsible for delivery of CDM programs; however, LDC remains responsible for its obligations under participant agreements with customers for many of the programs under its previous joint CDM plan with Oakville Hydro Electricity Distribution Inc. that were in effect before April 1, 2019.
+On June 10, 2021, the Government of Ontario issued ministerial directives to the IESO to extend the deadline by which participants were to complete the projects from June 30, 2021 to December 31, 2021, and on December 9, 2021, the deadline was further extended to August 31, 2022.
+The ministerial directives also allowed for the completion deadline to be further extended for participants who completed projects prior to December 31, 2022 to be eligible for funding upon submission of their claims, if certain conditions were met.
 Amounts received from the IESO for the funding of the projects under the participant agreements, but not yet spent, are presented on the Corporation's consolidated balance sheets under current liabilities as deferred conservation credit.

-5.5 City of Toronto Climate Objectives
+5.5 Toronto Hydro Climate Action Plan